-You cannot find any information about the settings for the quantity of food you have prepared.
-Increase or reduce the cooking times using the following rule of thumb: Double the amount = almost double the cooking time Half the amount = half the cooking time The food has become too dry.
-Next time, set a shorter cooking time or select a lower microwave power setting.
+Increase or reduce the cooking times using the following rule of thumb: Double the amount = almost double the cooking time Half the amount = half the cooking time Next time, set a shorter cooking time or select a lower microwave power setting.
 Cover the food and add more liquid.
-When the time has elapsed, the food is not defrosted, hot or cooked.
 Set a longer time.
 Large quantities and food which is piled high require longer times.
-When the time has elapsed, the food is overheated at the edge but not done in the middle.
-Stir it during the cooking time and next time, select a lower microwave power setting and a longer cooking time.
-After defrosting, the poultry or meat is defrosted on the outside but not defrosted in the middle.
+Stir it during the cooking time and next time, select a lower micro- wave power setting and a longer cooking time.
 Next time, select a lower microwave power setting.
 If you are defrosting a large quantity, turn it several times.